Asienwald/GCI-Fedora/reverse_dns/README.md

-# Reverse DNS Lookup
+# Reverse WhoIs Lookup
-Python script to do a reverse DNS lookup on provided input.
+Python script to do a reverse DNS lookup on provided input using https://viewdns.info

 ![](https://i.imgur.com/VUIHWoE.png)